ballerina-platform/graphql-tools/README.md

 bal graphql -i graphql.config.yaml
 ```

 This will generate a Ballerina module (project_name) corresponding to each GraphQL project.
-Each project will generate a Ballerina client stub (<document_name>_client.bal) corresponding to each GraphQL document configured under the relevant GraphQL project, a util file (utils.bal) for the relevant utils methods related to the client stubs, and a schema file (types.bal) for the configured GraphQL schema under the relevant GraphQL project.
+Each project will generate a Ballerina client stub (client.bal) corresponding to each GraphQL document configured under the relevant GraphQL project, an util file (utils.bal) for the relevant utils methods related to the client stubs, a schema file (types.bal) for the configured GraphQL schema under the relevant GraphQL project, and a config file (config_types.bal) for all the Ballerina data types related to connector configuration.
 The above command can be run from anywhere on the execution path.
 It is not mandatory to run it from within a Ballerina project.

 ## Building from the Source